barumau/pandunia/english/001_ration.md

 ![](http://www.pandunia.info/grafe/metrograf_da_pari_gevia.jpg "Equal Earth projection")

-That is the natural world.
+That is the physical world.
 We live also in a human world, which comprises of nations that are divided by borders.
 In a normal map of countries of the world, sizes of the countries are defined by their geographic area.